telerik/blazor-docs/styling-and-themes/figma-ui-kits.md

 These polished UI kits include pre-made, reusable design components that follow the [atomic design principles](https://atomicdesign.bradfrost.com/chapter-2/).

-The design files represent more than 30 of the most used Telerik UI for Blazor components in every possible state, their detailed anatomy, colors, metrics, and icons.
+The design files represent the Telerik UI for Blazor components in every possible state, their detailed anatomy, colors, metrics, and icons.
 All these elements enable the seamless handover of the design to the developers.

 You are free to decide if or how much to customize the UI kits: